 It’s surprisingly hard to find a sturdy, pretty can that can support the weight of water when full.
 Look for a well-built container with strong handles.
 The handles should be easy to grip, not thin and flimsy.
 I chose the can above because the whole container is made of metal (not plastic) and the handles are wooden (warmer to grasp in cool weather).
 When I’m not using it for watering, it makes a lovely container for a freeform floral arrangement.

-My favourite watering can maker is Haws, who made the watering can pictured above.
-Haws watering cans are absolutely lovely…they’re a total classic gardening gift and are still made in the UK.
-They even make the Peter Rabbit watering can!
-Haws also makes beautiful plastic watering cans and indoor watering cans as well as the larger metal outdoor cans.
+My favorite watering can maker is Haws, who made the watering can pictured above.
+Haws watering cans are absolutely lovely…they’re a total classic gardening gift.
 I’m not-so-secretly hoping to receive a Haws indoor watering can as a gift at some point!

-Floral scissors are both gorgeous and useful.
+Floral scissors are gorgeous, useful gifts for gardeners.
 They’re not too expensive but they last a long time.
 Many pairs are handmade in Asia, the same way that they’ve been made for centuries.
 Floral scissors are one of the best gifts for gardeners who love to grow and arrange cut flowers.

 Like kitchen knives, there is a wide range in quality in pruning shears.
 Many gardeners consider pruners made by Felco to be top-of-the-line.
 Felco pruners can be recognized by their bright red handles.
 They are pricey, often costing about $30-$60 a pair…but they’ll last forever.
 Felco pruners are one of the best gifts for gardeners out there (I know they’re on my list!).